• Free shipping on all orders

 Kin+Kind Pumpkin Fiber Stomach and Bowel Support

-This supplement is 100% natural, so you don’t have to worry about any chemicals harming your dog.
+This supplement is 100% natural, so you don’t have to worry about chemicals harming your dog.
 It’s made with safe ingredients to boost your dog’s fiber intake, including pumpkin, organic flaxseed, organic coconut, and slippery elm bark.
-This formula is free of grains, chemical processing, artificial ingredients, and GMOs, so you can be certain you’re providing your dog with a safe and natural supplement.
+This formula is free of grains, chemical processing, artificial ingredients, and GMOs, so you can be confident you’re providing your dog with a safe and natural supplement.

 7. Glandex Fiber Soft Chews Supplement